oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 ### Matrix dimensions and FPGA resources

-The QR decomposition algorithm factors a complex _m_×_n_ matrix, where _m_ ≥ _n_.
+The QR decomposition algorithm factors a complex _m_ × _n_ matrix, where _m_ ≥ _n_.
 The algorithm computes the vector dot product of two columns of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the column's _m_ elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *m* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
+With this optimization, our FPGA implementation requires 4*_m_ DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
-Note that this upper bound is a consequence of this particular implementation.

 By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
 It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
 However, the design can process matrices from 4 x 4 to 512 x 512.